A woman with shoulder-length red hair, blue eyes, and a nose piercing smiling outdoors in a grassy field.

 I qualified as a primary school teacher in 2021 and have since developed a passion for Early Years education.
 I have taught in various primary schools in Bristol and in the preschool room of a nursery in Keynsham.
 Most recently, I served as the Reception teacher at a school in North Bristol.
 Throughout these years, I have felt drawn to Forest School and outdoor learning, witnessing the benefits it provides to both learners and me as a teacher.
 I hold a degree in drama and physical theatre; the skills I acquired during that time have seamlessly intertwined with my work with young children, specifically, an ability to play, create, empathise, and improvise!
 I find immense joy and meaning in observing children play, and I am grateful to facilitate their development.
 As a reflective practitioner, I continually strive to learn from my experiences with children and the adults around me, seeking opportunities for personal growth.
 My love for the outdoors has been a constant thread in my life, beginning with childhood camping trips to the Brecon Beacons and continuing through my years of cycle touring, during which I cycled across the US and down to Mexico.
 Now, as the mother of a two-year-old ‘stick collector,’ I embrace muddy boots and windswept hair; a sign of a good time exploring!

-Key Person
+Key Person and Forest School Assistant

-Kindergarten Manager, Qualified Primary and Early Years Teacher and Level 3 Forest School Leader
+Qualified Primary and Early Years Teacher